Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Sorting and Ranking

 We start to reorder the numbers by copying them to a new, initially-empty sequence $S'$ of $\bb$ bits to consecutively store the numbers of each area $A_i$ ($i = [1, f(m)]$).
 We need to assign to each non-empty area $A_i$ an offset $B(i) = \sum_{j \in [1, i - 1]} (j - 1)|A_j|$ in $S'$ such that every number of every area $j < i$ can be written in $S'$ by one scan over $S$.
 For the offset we require to know the cardinality $C(i) = |A_i|$ of every area $A_i$ ($i \in [1, f(m)]$).
 We realize $C$ as a table with~$f(m)$ entries of $\lceil \log \bb \rceil$ bits each and use $C[i]$ to count how many numbers in $S$ require $i$ bits as a self-delimiting number.
 For that, iterate over the self-delimiting numbers in $S$ and for each number $x \in S$ increment $C[f(x)]$ by one.
 To be able to access the offset $B(i)$ of every area in constant time we also realize $B$ as an array of~$f(m)$ fields of $\lceil \log \bb \rceil$ bit each.
 Initialize $B$ by setting $B[1] = 1$ and $B[i] = B[i - 1] + (i - 1)C[i - 1]$ with $i = 2, \ldots, f(x)$.
-After computing the offsets we use them to move the self-delimiting numbers into a new $\bb$-bit sequence $S'$ as follows: scan through $S$ and for each self-delimiting number $x$, store $x$ in $S'$ starting from position $B[f(x)]$ and increment $B[f(x)]$ by~$f(x)$ to adjust the boundary for the next number.
-This completes the preorder of the numbers.
-Note that the reordering of the numbers is stable.
+After computing the offsets we use them to write the self-delimiting numbers into a new $\bb$-bit sequence $S'$ as follows: scan through $S$ and for each self-delimiting number $x$, store $x$ in $S'$ starting from position $B[f(x)]$ and increment $B[f(x)]$ by~$f(x)$ to adjust the boundary for the next number.
+This completes the presorting of the numbers into a sequence $S'$.
+Note that the order $S'$ is stable.